Feel like you’re chasing your tail instead of a profitable software product? Here’s why your software development team needs help…

 Whatever the size of your team, if you consistently get buggy, sloppy, or unfinished software, your team may not yet have the chops to handle your software product.

-This isn’t to say that your coders are bad, but rather that they are not yet equipped with the knowledge or stamina to produce software from scratch.
+This isn’t to say that your coders are bad.
+But it is to say that they are not yet equipped with the knowledge or stamina necessary to produce software from scratch.

 If you suspect that your dev team is a little “green” or too novice to handle your project alone, bring on a mentor or hire a dev company with senior level experience to help get your code up to speed.